 All Singaporeans born in 1979 or earlier and who join CareShield Life will pay a base premium.
-Base premiums are paid from the age you join until age 67 (inclusive of the year you turn age 67), or for a period of 10 years for those who join CareShield Life at age 59 or older in end-2021.
+Base premiums are paid from the age you join until age 67 (inclusive of the year you turn age 67), or for a period of 10 years for those who join CareShield Life at age 59 or older from 6 November 2021 onwards.

 Base premiums* will increase over time, together with the increase in potential payouts, until the insured reaches age 67.1 From 2020 to 2025, the increase is 2% per year.
 Beyond that, premium and payout adjustments will be recommended by an independent CareShield Life Council, in accordance with an actuarially sound adjustment framework.
 The Council will take into account the scheme's claims experience and changes in life expectancy and disability trends.

-ElderShield 400 policyholders who have been consistently on an ElderShield policy (i.e. never opted out, or upgraded from ElderShield 300 to ElderShield 400 in 2007 when they had the chance to) will only pay the base premium each year, if they join CareShield Life in end-2021.
+ElderShield 400 policyholders who have been consistently on an ElderShield policy (i.e. never opted out, or upgraded from ElderShield 300 to ElderShield 400 in 2007 when they had the chance to) will only pay the base premium each year, if they join CareShield Life by 31 December 2021.

 1Base premiums will be become flat after age 67 if they remain payable (e.g. for those who join at age 59 or older).